Mrhaltung/Taskr/README.md

 ![Screenshot 2023-07-10 175700](https://github.com/Mrhaltung/Taskr/assets/92170743/3928ac0d-ced1-42ef-9b74-85333702b783)

-If You are read this all you will get the code in the master branch Thank YOU
+If You are reading this all you will get the code in the master branch Thank YOU